PhineasE2026/hello-world/README.md

 I like to `code`

-* UNORDERED
+* unordered
-*  list......
+*  list

 1. ordereed
-2. LIST
+2. list

-Shmorp gmorp calago rake saven borndagek lackork. macker macken plob....
-Hello poignant.

-House MD.

-The red fox ran following red farrows.
+house md